gerarduscalcitrosus/shroompi/README.md

 ### Button

 I also added a button that is used to toggle the display's backlighting.
 It's read by the Pi and doesn't directly connect to the display.

+### Cameras

+The Raspberry Pi Camera Module is attached to a 1-meter-long ribbon cable, and the DSLR camera is attached to both the USB port and its dedicated power brick.

 ### Summary: Pins